-- D.5 When it is decided to hold a re-convened meeting at County Buildings, the consideration of the planning application will normally resume at the first scheduled meeting (meetings are generally held on a 4-weekly cycle) following the site visit. - D.6 Parties will have been advised at the hearing or at the site visit of the date and time of the re-convened meeting and shall be entitled to be present.
-No further submissions shall be taken. - D.7 Only those Members who were present at the hearing and at the site visit will be entitled to participate in the determination of the planning application. - D.8 The Panel will proceed to determine the application at the re-convened meeting, following the normal voting procedures, if appropriate unless, exceptionally, another continuation is required, the reason(s) for which shall be given and minuted, or, in the event that the Regulatory Panel meeting is a pre-determination hearing, in which case the Panel will make a recommendation to the Planning Authority in accordance with procedure.
+D.5 When it is decided to hold a re-convened meeting, the consideration of the planning application will normally resume at the first scheduled meeting (meetings are generally held on a 4-weekly cycle) following the site visit.

+D.6 Parties will have been advised at the hearing or at the site visit of the date and time of the re-convened meeting and shall be entitled to be present.
+No further submissions or hearing shall be taken.

+D.7 Only those Members who were present at the hearing and at the site visit will be entitled to participate in the determination of the planning application.

+D.8 The Panel will proceed to determine the application at the re-convened meeting, following the normal voting procedures, if appropriate unless, exceptionally, another continuation is required, the reason(s) for which shall be given and minuted.

+Place Directorate, Planning Service, County Buildings, Wellington Square, Ayr, KA7 1DR

+Tel: 01292 616 107

+Email: planning.development@south-ayrshire.gov.uk